Yaya Toure still keen on Premier League move

 "I'm well known in the world and wanted to give something back, but when I got there it was not what I was expecting."

-West Ham was previously linked with Toure, although Manuel Pellegrini played down the chances of a reunion.
+West Ham were previously linked with Toure, although Manuel Pellegrini played down the chances of a reunion.

 However, the former Ivory Coast international sees his future in English football, having won three Premier League titles at City.